 Estimation of the rate of evolution in neutral sites.
 In neutral sites the rate of evolution is equal to the mutation rate (Kimura 1983).
 This fact was used in a number of studies to estimate the mutation rate using the between species divergence data (Crow 1993; Drake et al. 1998; Nachman and Crowell 2000; Scally et al. 2012).
 However, this method has several disadvantages.
 First, it is hard to prove that a site is indeed neutral.
 Usually synonymous sites are used as neutral; however, it is not always correct.
 To solve this problem the attempts to use orthologous pseudogenes between human and chimpanzee was made (Nachman and Crowell 2000).
-Second, usually the precise data about the divergence times and regeneration lengths is lacking, while this ta is a cessary for estimation of the number of generations separating two sequences.
+Second, usually the precise data about the divergence times and regeneration lengths are lacking, while these data are necessary for estimation of the number of generations separating two sequences.
 Third, recurrent mutations within a single site between distant species may affect the results.